GantMan/tfjs-runway/readme.md

 # TFJS Runway

-A tool for packaging TensorFlow JS models with JS wesites.
+A tool for packaging TensorFlow JS models for the web.

 <img src="./runway.png" width=300/>